EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 Deforestation remains a critical global issue, fueling climate change and biodiversity loss.
 In 2022, the world lost primary tropical forest at a rate of about 11 football fields every minute.
 This rampant forest clearance is largely driven by agricultural expansion – for example, cattle ranching, soy farming, palm oil plantations and other commercial agriculture caused roughly 40% of tropical deforestation from 2000 to 2010.
 The environmental consequences are severe: deforestation contributes around 12% of annual global greenhouse gas emissions and destroys habitats that sustain 80% of the planet’s land-based wildlife.

 The European Union plays a significant role in this problem as a major consumer market.
-The EU has been the world’s second-largest driver of tropical deforestation after China due to its imports of commodities like beef, soy, palm oil, coffee, cocoa, rubber, and timber.
-A WWF report found that 16% of tropical deforestation linked to international trade in 2017 was attributable to EU imports – representing about 203,000 hectares of forest loss and 116 million tonnes of CO₂ emissions in that year alone.
+The EU has been the world’s second-largest driver of tropical deforestation after China due to its imports of commodities like beef, soy, palm oil, coffee, cocoa, rubber, and wood products.
+One WWF study found the EU responsible for 16% of deforestation linked to international trade.

 What is the EU Deforestation Regulation?

 The EU Deforestation Regulation (Regulation (EU) 2023/1115) is the EU’s law to keep deforestation and forest degradation out of supply chains.
 It repeals the EU Timber Regulation, which since 2013 had prohibited illegal timber imports, and applies to seven commodities and many derived products.
 It was formally adopted in 2022 and entered into force on June 29, 2023.
-The legally binding start for market obligations is currently 30 December 2025 for large and medium operators.
-The final enforcement timelines are being negotiated by the European Union.
+Following a second postponement, the legally binding start for market obligations is now 30 December 2026 for large and medium operators, and 30 June 2027 for micro and small operators.
+This was confirmed when the amended Regulation (EU) 2025/2650 was published in the Official Journal on 23 December 2025 and entered into force on 26 December 2025.

 The EUDR builds on the EU’s prior efforts to fight deforestation – it actually repeals and replaces the older EU Timber Regulation (EUTR), which since 2013 had prohibited illegal timber imports.
 The new regulation significantly expands the scope beyond timber, covering a broader set of commodities responsible for forest loss.
 It is also more stringent: rather than targeting only illegal deforestation (as the EUTR did for illegal logging), the EUDR targets all deforestation regardless of legality, after a certain cutoff date.